 What Is Vision Therapy?

-Vision therapy is usually prescribed in-office once or twice a week for 30 minutes to one hour, with additional activities to perform daily at home.
+Vision therapy is prescribed in-office once a week for 45 minutes, with additional activities to perform daily at home.
 During vision therapy different activities/tests are administered to help improve visual comfort, ease, and efficiency of the visual system and change how a client processes or interprets visual information.
 Vision therapy is tailored to each individuals abilities, focused on developing or improving the visual weaknesses present, while also enhancing the client’s positive visual attributes.

 Vision Therapy is intended to make the visual system more efficient.
 Dr. Faith Schneider and her team tailor each patient’s therapy to enhance their specific abilities and needs.
 For more information, schedule an appointment with your eye care provider, and we’ll be in touch with you shortly.